Hard. Sweaty. Fun. Can you believe that I use these three words to organize my day for my happiness? I totally do and it totally works for me.

 By keeping these three simple words in mind I create a day for myself that is satisfying for me personally.

 I use lots of ways to keep my family, my home and my work organised.
 We all have ways that work for us to keep our many balls in the air.
 I use Google Calendar, my Donation Station and my Menu Planning Board routinely.

 But even if I send the library books back to school on time, clear out some clutter and get dinner made without a hassle, that doesn't mean I feel personally content at the end of the day.
 The kids and the laundry and the meals matter.
 But, heck, so do I!

-I came to my organizing method through some personal reflection and inspiration from reading (most of) the Happiness Project by Gretchen Rubin.
+I came to my happiness method through some personal reflection and inspiration from reading the Happiness Project by Gretchen Rubin.
 I had a conversation with myself.
 I asked myself, "Self, there are days you feel really good about and days you feel wretched about.
 What do those really good days have in common?"